Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 This law also allows survivors to file claims up to five years after they realized that they may have been injured.
 The delayed discovery rule acknowledges that some girls may not know that what happened was abuse or may be too afraid to come forward.
 Additionally, some girls may have remained in custody after the abuse occurred, making it more challenging to report.

-Additionally, survivors may be eligible for triple punitive damages if it can be proven that the facility or San Diego County covered up the abuse.
+Additionally, survivors may be eligible for triple punitive damages if it can be proven that the juvenile facility or San Diego County covered up the abuse.

 We can bring a civil suit against multiple parties, including the following: